samcolson4/tzetzes-mps/README.md

 $ rails s #Start the server at localhost:3000
 ```

-In order to add more articles, you have to post to the database using a scraper tool.
-This script is proprietary, but may be open-sourced in the future.
+In order to add more (real) articles, you have to run a proprietary script.
+This may be open-sourced in the future.

+Demo articles can be added via the 'create' method, where you set up a script to post to localhost:3000/mps/:id/articles using json data as described in the create method.
+They can also be added directly into the DB.

 ## Running Tests
 From the root folder, run the following command: